Liveaboard Diving

 Pack for a Purpose

-You can find further information about the Solomon Islands Literacy League project, our involvement, and specific items that the project needs in our blog: Pack for a Purpose in the Solomons.
+You can find further information about the Solomon Islands Literacy League project, our involvement, how you can help, and a list of needed items in our blog: Pack for a Purpose in the Solomons.

 Please remove packaging from any products that you choose to bring to reduce the plastic waste in country.